adbar/courlan/README.rst

     “Given that the bandwidth for conducting crawls is neither infinite nor free, it is becoming essential to crawl the Web in not only a scalable, but efficient way, if some reasonable measure of quality or freshness is to be maintained.”
 (Edwards et al. 2001)

-This library provides an additional “brain” for web crawling, scraping and document management:
+This library provides an additional “brain” for web crawling, scraping and document management.
+It facilitates web navigation through a set of filters, enhancing the quality of resulting document collections:

 - Save bandwidth and processing time by steering clear of pages deemed low-value
 - Identify specific pages based on language or text content
-- Pinpoint synoptic pages for efficient link gathering
+- Pinpoint pages relevant for efficient link gathering

-Courlan facilitates web navigation through a set of content and language-focused filters, enhancing the quality of resulting document collections.
-Additional functions include effortless URL management, robust validation, and intelligent sampling.
+Additional utilities needed include URL storage, filtering, and deduplication.

 Features
 --------

-Separate `the wheat from the chaff <https://en.wiktionary.org/wiki/separate_the_wheat_from_the_chaff>`_ and optimize crawls by focusing on non-spam HTML pages containing primarily text.
+Separate the wheat from the chaff and optimize document discovery and retrieval:

 - URL handling
    - Validation